Signs Your Home Might Be Hiding a Termite Infestation (And How to Tackle the Problem)

 While it may not seem like a big deal, doors or windows that suddenly become difficult to open or shut could be a sign of termite damage.
 As termites consume the wood in your home's structure, it can cause the wooden frames to warp, making it challenging to open or close doors and windows smoothly.

 If left undetected and untreated for a long time, a termite infestation can quickly escalate into a severe problem.
-Here are some indications that the infestation has progressed and needs immediate professional attention:
+Here are some indications that the infestation has progressed and needs immediate professional termite control Murrieta CA attention:

 1. Sagging or Buckling Floors